jateen67/open-course/README.md

 ## ❓ About

-**OpenCourse** is a service designed to provide a way for students of Concordia University to know exactly when course seats open up.
+**ConUAlerts** is a service designed to provide a way for students of Concordia University to know exactly when course seats open up.
 By automating this process, students will no longer have to worry about going to VSB Concordia and constantly refreshing until their desired course opens up.

 ## 📝 How to Build